-Reservations will be required for entry to Yosemite February 10–11, February 17–19, and February 24–25, 2024 due to the Horsetail Fall event.
+Reservations are required on some days from April 13 through October 27, 2024.
 Reservations were required in the summers of 2020 and 2021 due to the pandemic and in summer 2022 when numerous key visitor attractions were closed for critical infrastructure repairs.
-They were also required for three weekends in February 2023 to help manage crowding and associated impacts during the Horsetail Fall event.
+They were also required for three weekends in February 2023 and 2024 to help manage crowding and associated impacts during the Horsetail Fall event.

 Planning for the Future

 Yosemite has been grappling with congestion—even gridlock—for decades.
 We want to build from the lessons learned from the last three summer of managed access.
 We are currently developing the Visitor Access Management Plan in order to design an approach that provides a great visitor experience while protecting Yosemite's natural and cultural resources.